20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Hawaiiluxuryhomes.com)

-The rounded edges of these real estate business cards give it an elegant look that goes along with the black and white coloring of the card.
+Why we like it: The rounded edges of these sample real estate business cards give them an elegant look that goes along with the black and white coloring of the card.
 The logo is depicted prominently on the side but also magnified on the right for additional brand recognition.

 If you’re looking for a unique touch for your business cards, logo, website, and more, 99designs can help you with the marketing materials for your real estate business.
 99designs allows you to look through graphic designer portfolios to pick the style of business card you want to represent your brand.
 You can also create a contest and choose the design that is the best fit for you.